Hjalmar Branting: Biography

 Branting accepted Eduard Bernstein's revision of Marxism and became a reformist socialist, advocating a peaceful transition from capitalism towards socialism.
 He believed that if workers were given the vote through universal suffrage, socialist legislation could be brought through the Riksdag.
 Branting supported the February Revolution in Russia in 1917.
 He supported the moderate Mensheviks against Lenin's more extreme Bolsheviks and defended the government of Alexander Kerensky, whom he even personally visited in Petrograd.
 When the October Revolution broke out in the winter of that year, Branting condemned the Bolshevik seizure of power.
 1917 saw a split in the Swedish Social Democratic Party on this question, and the youth league and the revolutionary sections of the party broke away and formed the Social Democratic Left Party of Sweden, initially headed by Zeth Höglund, which soon reorganized as the Swedish Communist Party.
 Höglund later returned to the Social Democratic Party after Branting's death, and wrote a two-volume biography of Branting.

 As prime minister, Branting brought Sweden into the League of Nations and was personally active as a delegate within it.
 When the question of whether Åland should be handed over to Sweden after the independence of Finland from Russia was brought up, he let the League decide upon the issue; the islands became an autonomous region of Finland.
 He was awarded the Nobel Peace Prize in 1921 for his work in the League of Nations, sharing the prize with the Norwegian Christian Lous Lange.
+Branting was a supporter of false claims that French colonial troops were committing mass rapes during the occupation of the Rhineland.
+On 10 May 1920, he declared that as a white man he was outraged that the French would deploy African troops in the Rhineland.